jedi-academy/learn-2420/data/lessons/prep02.md

 administration, you cannot avoid open source tools.
 That makes you part of the group who should see "beyond free".

 Read the essay.
-Then take the survey linked to in the organizer to let me know about any topics, raised by your reading, that you would like me to expound on in class.
+Then take the survey linked to in the organizer (before 9pm Sunday) to let me know about any topics, raised by your reading, that you would like me to expound on in class.

 Three sources, catoring to different learning styles...